JuanCarcedo/jca-python-projects/README.md

 - Turtle Crossing: Reach higher levels reaching the other side of the big road.
   + V2 20221028 - High score included.
 - Dataframe Check: Class to do some basic first checks to a set of data in Pandas.
+- Without OOP:
+ + File check data: Initial checks (counting items) for txt files.
+ + Files - Function Converter: Gather data from a file, execute the calculations required and then save the results into another file.
+ + Task Manager: Base for a task manager program with admin and user menus and options.
+ + finance_calculator: Interest calculation on a loan or an investment (simple, compound).